Rising Suicide Rates and Needed Mental Health Interventions

 Unsurprisingly, this fictional scenario does not accurately represent an effective intervention or even capture the full scope of how interventions can be utilized to help those with serious mental health issues.

 Interventions are not exclusive tools for those with alcohol and/or drug dependence.
-They can also serve as an effective means of facilitating a path to treatment for those struggling with serious mental illnesses like schizophrenia, bi-polar disorder and other related diagnoses.
+They can also serve as an effective means of facilitating a path to treatment for those struggling with serious mental illnesses, like schizophrenia, bipolar disorder, and other related diagnoses.

-Such strong possibilities point to the need for interventions to be highly choreographed, tightly scripted processes to ensure they have the best chance of effectively guiding individuals to treatment while keeping all participants safe and their privacy protected.
+Such strong possibilities point to the need for interventions to be highly choreographed, tightly scripted processes to ensure that they have the best chance of effectively guiding individuals to treatment while keeping all participants safe and their privacy protected.

 Also, advance preparations should be made with appropriate facilities, such that interventions conclude with the individual immediately entering treatment, perhaps a rehab facility or an in-patient psychiatric unit, which should have an opening reserved specifically for them at that date and time.

-When individuals represent an immediate risk to themselves and/or others (for example, someone who has become symptomatic due to having refused or stopped taking medication for a serious mental illness), it might not be prudent to stage an intervention, but instead obtain a court order to involuntarily direct them to a hospital emergency room for evaluation and hopefully admission.
-This process requires an experienced mental health attorney to not only successfully petition the court, but also guide loved ones through any necessary follow up, such as discharge planning, housing placement, supportive services or legal proceedings, including Guardianship, Orders of Protection (OOP) and court-ordered assisted outpatient treatment (AOT).
+When individuals represent an immediate risk to themselves and/or others — for example, someone who has become symptomatic due to having refused or stopped taking medication for a serious mental illness — it might not be prudent to stage an intervention, but instead obtain a court order to involuntarily direct them to a hospital emergency room for evaluation and hopefully admission.
+This process requires an experienced mental health attorney to not only successfully petition the court, but also guide loved ones through any necessary follow-up, such as discharge planning, housing placement, supportive services, or legal proceedings, including Guardianship, Orders of Protection (OOP), and court-ordered assisted outpatient treatment (AOT).

 Those struggling with mental health issues often point to reasons why they shouldn’t enter treatment.
 Reportedly, Kate Spade was worried that details about a stay in rehab could tarnish her brand if leaked to the public.
-It’s a tragedy that no-one could convince her otherwise.
-The truth is there are extensive safeguards available to ensure that those who need psychiatric care remain anonymous.
-More crucially, individuals in crisis must face the truth: that they’re in life-threatening situations which should be prioritized above all else.
-Often a team of professionals is needed to help loved ones understand and accept this fact.
+It’s a tragedy that no one could convince her otherwise.
+The truth is that there are extensive safeguards available to ensure that those who need psychiatric care remain anonymous.
+More crucially, individuals in crisis must face the truth: They’re in life-threatening situations, which should be prioritized above all else.
+Often, a team of professionals is needed to help loved ones understand and accept this fact.